plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 .. code-block:: python

-   limboCheckpointOrigins: public(map(bytes32, StateUpdate))
+   limboCheckpointOrigins: public(map(bytes32, bytes32))

 Description
 ^^^^^^^^^^^
-Mapping from the `ID of a limbo checkpoint`_ to the `state update`_ from which the limbo checkpoint originated.
+Mapping from the `ID of a limbo checkpoint`_ to the hash of the `state update`_ from which the limbo checkpoint originated.

 exitableRanges
 --------------